 It takes more than passion alone to change the trajectory of a child’s life.
 You need to understand how to be a great mentor and advocate for communities.
 You need to know the ins and outs of building a lesson plan from scratch.
 You need hundreds of hours of classroom experience to hone your abilities.

 For all of the above and more: Butler delivers.
-(Which is why we’ve had a 100 percent placement rate for well over a decade.)
+(Which is why our Elementary and Middle/Secondary Education students have had a 100 percent placement rate for well over a decade.)

 Whether your aspirations lead you into the classroom or to another educational setting, we provide you with the tools and confidence needed to shape how future generations learn, dream, and prosper.